 What are Potassium-sparing diuretics

-Potassium sparing diuretics increase diuresis by interfering with the sodium-potassium exchange in the distal convoluted tubule in the kidneys or act as an antagonist at the aldosterone receptor (they inhibit the sodium channels associated with the aldosterone-sensitive sodium pump).
-Aldosterone promotes sodium and water retention so by blocking its effects the potassium sparing diuretics (or aldosterone receptors antagonists) cause more sodium and water to pass into the collecting ducts, increasing diuresis.
+Potassium-sparing diuretics are medicines that increase diuresis (urination) without the loss of potassium.
+They are generally weak diuretics and work by interfering with the sodium-potassium exchange in the distal convoluted tubule of the kidneys or as an antagonist at the aldosterone receptor.
+Aldosterone promotes the retention of sodium and water, so if potassium-sparing diuretics are used to block this effect, more sodium and water can pass into the collecting ducts of the kidneys, increasing diuresis.

-Potassium sparing diuretics do not produce hypokalemia so can be used in conjunction with loop and thiazide diuretics.
+Potassium-sparing diuretics may be used alone or in conjunction with loop or thiazide diuretics.